doctore/Spring5Microservices/README.md

 ### common

-Maven project used to include common code used in several microservices.
+Maven project that includes common code used in several microservices.

 ### sql